RolandAmini/portfolio-mobile/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> feel free it try out and share your ideas.
+Feel free it try out and share your ideas.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>